Gaius-Augustus/Tiberius/README.md

 python bin/tiberius.py --genome input.fasta --out output.gtf --model_lstm path/to/tiberius_denovo_weights
 ```

+### Running Tiberius on Differnet GPUs

+Tiberius can run on any GPU with at least 8GB of memory.
+However, you will need to adjust the batch size to match the memory capacity of your GPU using the `--batch_size` argument.
+Below is a list of recommended batch sizes for different GPUs:
+Here is a list of GPUs to batch siezes:
+- **A100 (80GB):** batch size of 16
+- **RTX 3090 (25GB):** batch size of 8
+- **RTX 2070 (8GB):** batch size of 2

 Tiberius produces a GTF file containing the predicted gene structures.
 It can also generate FASTA-formatted files of coding sequences and protein sequences when locations are specified using the `--codingseq` and `--protseq` options, respectively.